-Choosing a subset for analysis is a challenging task, and in our case, the decisions we took were related both to substantive and practical consideration of needing to narrow down a very large database to perform a more in-depth analysis.
+Choosing a subset for analysis is a challenging task, and in our case, the decisions we took were related both to substantive and practical consideration of needing to narrow down a very large database.
 In a first step, we choose to focus on texts from 2010 to present day, leaving us with slightly fewer than 750,000 individual contributions.
 2010 is a good starting point for our analysis because that was the year of the Tory manifesto and the general elections, which resulted in a win for the Conservative party.
 This allows a sufficient time frame that has observations both before our main events of interest—namely the 2015 General Election, the Syrian refugee crisis, and the Brexit Referendum—and after, from 2016 until 2020.
 In terms of content, we subset the corpus to those contributions that either contain a reference to keywords related to our topic of immigration, or that were made in response to agenda points that contain such keywords.
 The keywords we used were “I/immigra*”, “R/refuge*” and “A/asylum.”
 As a continuation of existent research, we expect parliamentary debates to be explicit in their language, meaning that if immigration is discussed, one of these keywords will show either in the agenda description or in the speech itself (Van Dijk, 2000).
 This would allow us to capture most of the substantive debates regarding immigration.
-As final steps of subsetting, we exclude speeches that were shorter than 10 words and select only the contributions of the five parties that made the most overall contributions.
+Finally, we exclude speeches that were shorter than 10 words and select only the contributions of the five parties that made the most overall contributions.
 These were the Conservatives, Labour, Liberal Democrats, SNP and DUP.
 Subsetting in this way allows us to focus our analysis and remove noise from unrelated text.
-The downside of such subsetting is that we lose documents discuss immigration without mentioning the three key terms chosen in either agenda description or text.
+The downside of such subsetting is that we lose documents that discuss immigration without mentioning the three key terms chosen in either agenda description or text.

 The aforementioned steps yielded a final subset of 22,257 individual contributions, representing about 3% of the parliament’s overall debates during that period as well as about 6.25% of the overall time spend in debates.
 The five parties selected represent about 98% of the overall contributions made.

 To offer a blueprint, our analysis consists of two main threads.
 First, we use a general subset of the HoC parliamentary debates described above.
 Second, we use a more targeted subset of text immediately surrounding selected keywords.
-Essentially, this subset contains bubbles of text in range of 20 words before and after a keyword.
-Importantly, if two keywords are presented within such a bubble, there would be no multiplication.
+Essentially, this subset contains bubbles of text in range of 20 words before and after a keyword, and without repeating two keywords when they are presented within such a string.
 We created this subset in order to pursue a deeper analysis of how these terms are used in context.

 3. Descriptive | General Findings